kewde/slate/source/index.md

 #### What Is "bootstrap" and What Does It Do?

-When you load the Shadow Wallet for the first time it connects to the ShadowCore P2P network and starts to synchronise the block chain.
-By default the client will configure a full node.
-A full node needs an up-to-date, full copy of the ShadowCash block chain on your local hardware.
+When you load the Shadow Wallet for the first time it connects to the peer-to-peer network and starts to synchronise the block chain. **By default the client will configure a full node.** A full node needs an up-to-date, full copy of the ShadowCash block chain on your computer to properly function.

-This is very useful if for example you are:
+A full node is very useful for the following reasons:

 1. Looking to help further strengthen the network by providing a full peer/node.
 2. Already own ShadowCash (SDC) and wish to participate in staking.